 We’re gearing up for Year 3 of the POTP Challenge, with many eager participants (and sponsors) ready to roll.
 It’s a terrific way for a club to generate interest and enthusiasm around cycling.
 Most cycling clubs feature a cross-section of riders with varying interests and abilities, and the POTP Challenge is something that unites all of us in a common – healthy – pursuit.
 Who among us, even the fittest, doesn’t usually have at least a few extra pounds we’d love to get rid of?

 So if you belong to a cycling club, consider implementing your own version of the Challenge.
 I’d be happy to share any additional details with you about how we structure our program.

 But you don’t have to be a member of the Des Moines Cycle Club – or any club, for that matter – to benefit.
 John recently shared with me this email testimonial from RBR Premium Member Steven Seidenberg of Wheeling, Illinois:

-Individual Riders Can Benefit, Too
+Individual Bicycle Riders Can Lose Weight Too